suchimitha/BWAPITest.bw.io/_posts/2012-12-29-Request-Breadwinner.md

 ### Request Actions
 It’s a string, used to define the type of action that needs to be performed.
 We are providing below types of actions.
-* ‘createCustomer’ - To create the customer in both Xero and Salesforce
+* createCustomer - To create the customer in both Xero and Salesforce.
-* ‘updateCustomer’ - To update the customer in both Xero and salesforce
+* updateCustomer - To update the customer in both Xero and salesforce.
-* ‘fetchCustomers’ - To get a list of customers.
+* fetchCustomers - To get a list of customers.
 	Ex: req.action = ‘createCustomer’;

-* ‘Createinvoice’ -
+* Createinvoice - To create the Invoice in both Xero and Salesforce.
-* ‘Updateinvoice’ -
+* Updateinvoice - To create the Invoice in both Xero and Salesforce.
-* ‘Fetchinvoice’-
+* Fetchinvoice - To get a list of Invoice(s).
-* ‘Createbill’-
+* Createbill - To create the Bill in both Xero and Salesforce.
-* ‘Updatebill’-
+* Updatebill - To update the Bill in both Xero and salesforce.
-* ‘Fetchbill’-
+* Fetchbill -	To get a list of Bill(s).
-* ‘Createpurchaseorder’-
+* Createpurchaseorder - To create the Purchase Order in both Xero and Salesforce.
-* ‘Updatepurchaseorder’-
+* Updatepurchaseorder - To update the Purchase Order in both Xero and salesforce.
-* ‘Fetchpurchaseorder’-
+* Fetchpurchaseorder - To get a list of Purchase Order(s).